creativescala/chartreuse/docs/src/pages/quick-start.md

 Then we can render the `picture` in the usual way for Doodle, which depends on the backend in use.
 On the JVM we just call the `draw` method.
 On the JS backend we call `drawWithFrame` passing in the id of the DOM element (a `String`) where we should draw it.

-Here are examples.
+Here are complete examples.
 Firstly for the JVM.

 ```scala
 import cats.effect.unsafe.implicits.global